NeVeX/interview-playground/phone-number-to-word-converter/Readme.md

 This will create the self-contained runnable application called **phone-number-to-word-converter-1.0.0.jar** in the **build/libs/** folder.
 See the next section for running this application.

 ### Running the application
+Note: You must have Java 8 at a minimum installed to run this application.
 This application has various modes that it can be run within.

 The application can run without any argument input - in this mode the default dictionary is used and all phone numbers are prompted for.